‘Tis the season of the digital nomad and it’s never been so easy to earn money from your side hustle at home. Check out these easy money makers!

 Ok, so this one doesn’t strictly start in your bedroom, but give us some creative license.
 If you are already meal-prepping for the week, considering making extra and sell it to locals and neighbours.
 Many people love a good home-cooked meal but don’t have the time to make it themselves.

 To stand out from the crowd, you can also look at niche requirements.
 Are you Gluten-Free?
 Vegan?
 Planning a high-protein week?
-These are all useful ways to turn your lunch and creativity into some extra cash, too.
+These are all useful ways to turn your lunch and creativity into some extra cash, with a side hustle.

 Teach Calligraphy Online